Curated OER

 Modern World Traditions

-Students investigate why traditions fade as time moves on and represent the fading traditions in a visual manner.
-In this traditions lesson, students read the article 'Looking for My Prince Charming' by Shalmali Pal.
-Students answer...
+Young scholars investigate why traditions fade as time moves on and represent the fading traditions in a visual manner.
+For this traditions lesson, students read the article 'Looking for My Prince Charming' by Shalmali Pal.
+Young...

 Curated OER